2009 GMC Sierra 1500 Performance

 Handling and Braking

 Test drivers seem generally pleased with the 2009 GMC Sierra 1500's handling abilities.
-However, one should not seek a car-like ride from the Sierra.
 The great majority of reviewers have found that the vehicle handles like a truck; yet, is not as stiff as previous generations.
-Though this is an improvement, it is in no way comparable to a sedan.
-Different suspension options are available, and each is tuned for different performance strengths.
-The Z60 is tuned for best street performance, while the Z71 has a specialized suspension for off-roading.
-The smoothest ride is offered by the Z83 suspension.
-The Z85 and NHT suspensions offer enhanced towing capabilities.
+Different suspension options are available, and each is tuned for different performance strengths, with a special Z71 suspension for off-roading among them.

 - "With an unladen cargo bed the Sierra's ride quality is fairly stiff, but the suspension does a good job soaking up large imperfections in the road.
 Reasonably precise steering response gives the driver much appreciated confidence when driving at highway speeds." -- Cars.com